45-metre long rotor blades shipped for renewable energy project

 In the battle against climate change, worldwide demand for renewable energy is rising rapidly; particularly wind energy.

-When DSV Projects Portugal needed to transport three 45-metre long rotor blades from Portugal for a wind farm in Australia, they entrusted their large shipment to Höegh Autoliners.
-Not only were the rotor blades themselves very long, but they were also very delicate and needed a customised solution to ensure its safe transportation.
+When DSV Projects Portugal needed to transport three 45-metre-long rotor blades from Portugal for a wind farm in Australia, they entrusted their large shipment to Höegh Autoliners.
+Not only were the rotor blades themselves very long, but they were also very delicate and needed a customised solution to ensure their safe transportation.

 Dependable service to Australia